Infinage/cpp-experiments/json-parser/README.md

 # JSON Parser and Validator

-This project provides a simple C++ header-only JSON library (`json.hpp`) that can be used to create, parse, and validate JSON documents.
-It also includes two example programs: one for validating JSON files (`validate-json.cpp`) and another for generating sample JSON documents (`example-document.cpp`).
+This project offers a lightweight, header-only JSON library in C++ (`json.hpp`) that enables easy creation, parsing, and validation of JSON documents.
+It also includes three example programs: one for validating JSON files (`validate-json.cpp`), another for generating sample JSON documents (`create-json.cpp`), and a third for manipulating existing JSON data (`manipulate-json.cpp`)

 ### Additional Information
 - **Inspiration**: [Coding Challenges JSON Parser](https://codingchallenges.fyi/challenges/challenge-json-parser)